How to turn digital technology into real solutions that add immediate value to your business.

 - Inspect your plant before you build: Digital models can be placed into VR environment allowing stakeholders to experience a project before it is built.
 VR design reviews, operability reviews, maintainability reviews, HAZOP reviews, architectural feature reviews and stakeholder engagement sessions are just some of the many uses of using digital models in VR environments.
 There are huge savings in experiencing things before they are built and making design changes in lieu of physical changes.
 This removes a lot of unknown and cost risks from projects and we get incredible feedback about the benefits from those who use this service.

-- H&S training simulators: A large industrial client is also using its plant model to develop revolutionary training within H&S, environmental and food safety areas.
+- H&S training simulators: Fonterra is also using its plant model to develop revolutionary training within H&S, environmental and food safety areas.
 VR-enabled courses are more effective than classroom training and substantially safer, more efficient and convenient than taking participants into an actual plant area.
 We expect industries like fisheries to use the same approach for inducting seasonal workers in boat safety.
 VR can simulate dangerous, high sea conditions, getting workers used to the environment before they ever step on board.

 Internet-of-Things (IoT) sensors